 Breath is a guide, movement as medicine.

 I believe that yoga is a gateway into reclaiming the mind-body connection that is often lost through busy lifestyles, trauma, stress, and other demands of life.
 Aside from a physical practice, yoga helps you discover how resilient you really are, be that mentally, spiritually, or emotionally.
+I provide an intelligent sequence that makes sense within the body while breaking down elements of the vinyasa practice.

 See you on your mat!